 - After 24 hours, check the thermometer.

-- If the thermometer reads above 40 F, adjust the control dial according to the manufacturer's instructions.
+- If the thermometer reads above 40 degrees F, adjust the control dial according to the manufacturer's instructions.

 Times when your refrigerator thermometer might read higher than 40 F: